sreenivas84/InterviewTestQA/README.md

 # Automation Testing

+The source repository hosting this test is read-only.
+Before you begin, you will need to import it into your own hosted repository.

 ## SQS Automation Testing

 Set up an AWS SQS queue (either in a real AWS account or using the local SQS emulator).